 - Boat Trailers: Ideal for water sports enthusiasts.

 Installing a hitch opens up many possibilities.
-It makes your Subaru more versatile and useful for daily tasks and adventures.
+It makes your Subaru more useful for daily tasks and adventures.

 Types Of Hitches Available

 Choosing the right hitch for your Subaru can be confusing.
 Different hitches serve different purposes.
-To help you decide, let’s look at the various types of hitches available.
+Let’s look at the types available.

 Class I Hitches

-Class I hitches are suitable for lightweight towing.
-They can handle up to 2,000 pounds.
-These hitches are perfect for bikes or small trailers.
+Class I hitches suit lightweight towing.
+They handle up to 2,000 pounds.
+These are perfect for bikes or small trailers.

 - Weight Capacity: Up to 2,000 lbs